nsssayom/VoiceRemoteTx/journal.md

 Selected [Platform IO](https://platformio.org/) to be used with VS Code.
 Installing it along with all the dependencies.

-Ardiono IDE is also one of its dependency.
-And installed it from Snapcraft using following command:
+Arduino IDE is also one of its dependency.
+And installed it from SnapCraft using following command:

 `$ sudo snap install arduino`.